-It is not coincidence that Eduard Checo is into videography and photography, as the very high quality of the BarStarzz BTX HD video-tutorials testify.
+It is no coincidence that Eduard Checo is into videography and photography, as the very high quality of the BarStarzz BTX HD video tutorials testifies.

 The videos exude professionalism at the highest level and there are 78 to 284+ available, depending on the package (more on this later).
 The video tutorials are digital, meaning that you can watch them anywhere on your smartphone with an application (or on your tablet, or PC), a mandatory solution if you train in a park.

 Unfortunately, you cannot download the videos, they are only available to members online, most probably to prevent piracy or content theft.
 However, you still have the option to download the training as PDF manuals or even print them out, if you wish.